 Care and Preventive Maintenance of your home:

-- Make areas adjoining your foundation dry: Earwigs avoid dry areas.
-So, another useful strategy for preventing earwig infestation in your home is to completely remove any traces of mulch, dead leaves or moist soils from areas adjacent to your building foundation.
+- Keep areas adjoining your foundation dry: Earwigs prefer moist areas.
+Completely remove any traces of mulch, dead leaves or moist soils from areas adjacent to your foundation.
 Refill these areas with dry soils.

 Seek professional help

 If none of these strategies are helpful, it may be time for you to seek professional help.
 Approach a professional pest control firm before your problem escalates.
 While earwigs are not dangerous, they are a nuisance and professional pest control companies can help get rid of them.